Theodore Boone: The Scandal

 Theodore Boone: The Scandal is the sixth book in the Theodore Boone series written by John Grisham.
 It was released May 10, 2016.

 Plot summary

 The story hinges on standardized testing in middle-grade schools, a matter of contemporary controversy.
-Teachers in a local middle school have been accused of cheating on the test, and Theodore Boone becomes involved.
+Teachers in a local middle school have been accused of cheating on the test, and Theodore Boone and his friend April become involved.
 As he and his eighth-grade classmates are also being tested, the fairness of the test is of particular concern to him.
+A team of several teachers are soon caught, and unluckily Theo's mother is representing them.
+Theo and his friends help the teachers avoid being charged and walk free.

+Some readers have speculated that the book was inspired by the Atlanta cheating scandal.